thomasgeissl/ofxWidgets/README.md

 # ofxWidgets (aka ofxYaga - yet another gui addon)
+## Description
+Widget based gui addon.
+Each widget draws into its own FBO and only gets redrawn if flagged as dirty.

 ## License
 This project is released under MIT license, please note that dependencies might be released differently.